GCPhillips/knowledge-bank/zettelkasten/Hidden Markov Model.md

 Pre-processing can be done with [[Smoothing]] and normalizing.

+HMMs make a Markov assumption that only the current state drives the next step (and not the previous state(s)).
+This is a little too aggressive especially since [[Context]] is needed to help drive predictions/generation.
+To counteract this and add more context, pairs of [[Tag]]s can be used instead of single labeling of words.

 ##### Parameters
 ###### Initial Distribution / Start Probabilities
 $P(y_1)$ is a $|\uptau|$ length column [[vector]].
 It maps the probability of a [[Tag]] starting the sentence.